 Srirangam Temple – Largest Living Temple

 As I reached its first Gopuram, I was awed by its size.
 Only to realize that it is one of the 21 Gopurams in the temple complex.
 Located on the island formed by rivers Cauvery and Coleroon, it spreads across 156 acres.
 And has 7 Prakaras or concentric enclosures around the temple.
 39 pavilions and many big and small water bodies.
 This is the largest practicing temple in the world.
-Though Angkor Wat in Cambodia is bigger than this but that is no longer practicing.
+Though Angkor Wat in Cambodia is bigger than this temple, that is no longer practicing.
 The exact date of the construction of this temple cannot be placed.
 Going by mythological beliefs God chose to appear in this place.
 There is evidence that says that all the dynasties and kings who ruled this area did contribute to the upkeep and expansion of this temple.

 Dedicated to Ranganatha, a reclining form of Vishnu, Srirangam Temple is considered to be the holiest of the 108 places devoted to Vishnu across the country.
 Inside the main temple, only Hindus are allowed.
 And this is a place where you can see the Brahmin orthodoxy in practice.
 Everyone is scared of priests and the arrogance is written all over them.
 When I visited the idol of the God was being taken around in a palanquin.
 And devotees rushed to the palanquin to have a look at the idol that was so deep inside the flowers and clothes that you can hardly see anything.
 On an ordinary day, there were so many people.
 One of the priests I spoke to said this is nothing, come on a festival day and you will not find space to stand.